-Installation
+Installation Guide

 Note

-conda create --name mdanalysis
+conda create -n mdanalysis -c conda-forge mdanalysis

 conda activate mdanalysis

-To install the tests:
+To install optional packages:

-conda install -c conda-forge nodejs
+conda install -c conda-forge MDAnalysisTests ipywidgets

 pip

-, with core dependencies.
+The following command will install or upgrade the latest stable version of MDAnalysis via pip with core dependencies.
 This means that some packages required by specific analysis modules will not be installed.

 pip install --upgrade MDAnalysis

-pip install --upgrade MDAnalysis[analysis]
+pip install --upgrade MDAnalysis[analysis,extra_formats,parallel]

 pip install --upgrade MDAnalysisTests

-pip install nodejs
+pip install ipywidgets

 git clone https://github.com/MDAnalysis/mdanalysis